Flare by Spatie

 • dehydrating

-It is possible to combine all these phases into one single span like this:
+It is possible to combine all these phases into a single span:

 use Spatie\LaravelFlare\Enums\LaravelCollectType;